Zachary-Vavrek/V25-Parser/README.md

 what.
 Separately, make a few trial runs to make sure various newline options work fine.
 This seems like a small detail which might be a headache.
 Become familiar with this small detail.~~ DONE (There aren't newline characters, I think, in these files.
-Each line is enclosed in \<text:p\> tags.)
+Each line is enclosed in `<text:p\>` tags.)
-* NEW: Do basic handling of arguments, specify input file or files, output file.
-Prompt for overwrite confirmation if output file already exists.
+* ~~NEW: Do basic handling of arguments, specify input file or files, output file.
+Prompt for overwrite confirmation if output file already exists.~~ DONE

 ### Intermediate Goals
 * Read in a single Discipline file and split it to multiple .txt files based